One Way Trump Could Honor Military Veterans? Stop Deporting Them

 It was an emotional and surprising moment for Gomez who, after two deportations, had given up on the idea that he’d ever see his family again.
 And now, seven years after he’d arrived in Tijuana, a delegation from the Congressional Hispanic Caucus was standing here promising to fight for him.

 “The fact that seven congressmen and congresswomen made it up here is phenomenal to me,” Gomez said later.
 “It lifts up my hope.
-Just talking about it I get goose bumps.
+Just talking about it I get goosebumps.
 Because there’s hope now.
 You get deported, dude?
 You lose hope,” Gomez said, his voice cracking.

-Gomez and the other men who met with the CHC lawmakers — all border state Democrats from California, Arizona, New Mexico, and Texas — represent just a handful of the veterans who have been deported over the last 20 years, swept up in raids targeting felons or targeting felons or those who repeatedly cross borders illegally.
+Gomez and the other men who met with the CHC lawmakers — all border state Democrats from California, Arizona, New Mexico, and Texas — represent just a handful of the veterans who have been deported over the last 20 years, swept up in raids targeting felons or those who repeatedly cross borders illegally.

 “It’s a travesty.
 We believe anyone who was willing to risk their life for the United States should not be subject to deportation,” Texas Democratic Rep. Joaquin Castro said after the meeting.